Neural Networks for Encoding Dynamic Security-Constrained Optimal Power Flow: Simulation and Results

 In Table~\ref{Comp_Cost_Time}, the average cost increase of including \mbox{N-1} security evaluates to 5.7\%, and including small-signal stability leads to an additional increase of 15.6\% which is expected.
 Notably, the additional cost increase by introducing a value of $\epsilon = 8$, i.e. increasing the conservativeness of the neural network prediction, evaluates only to 0.033\%, while it increases the share of feasible instances from 84.0\% to 100\%.
 Note that in terms of scalability, our proposed approach requires only to include the control variables of the intact system state, and depends mainly on the tractability of the MILP reformulation of the neural network.
 In contrast to that, the complexity of the conventional \mbox{N-1} security constrained AC-OPF increases exponentially for large scale instances requiring iterative solution schemes \cite{capitanescu2011state}.
+The scalability of the proposed approach is not affected by the power system size and number of contingencies, assuming a given fixed neural network size.

 To explore the trade-off between conservativeness of the neural network boundary prediction (through increasing $\epsilon$) and the resulting generation cost increase, Fig.~\ref{share_of_stable_points_vs_eps} shows the share of feasible instances and the average objective value for $\epsilon$ ranging from 0 to 10.
 The share of feasible instances increases in two jumps from $\epsilon = 3$ to $\epsilon = 4$ (from 52.8 \% to 70.4\%) and from $\epsilon = 7$ to $\epsilon = 8$, from 84.0\% to 100\%.
 As an alternative to the proposed heuristic of identifying $\epsilon$, our future work is directed towards robust retraining of neural networks \cite{venzke2019verification}.